This One Thing

 pexels-photo-975265.jpeg

 What astounded me about the connection, though, was when I saw it in action.
 Years ago, our youngest son was stationed in Kuwait somewhere along the Iraqi border.
-He was in a time zone that was eleven hours ahead of us and he rarely got to call home.
-There was a SAT phone in the compound and every few weeks at a different time, he would call us.
-Day or night we would speak to him for about twenty minutes.
-Without fail, within about fifteen minutes of that call, our oldest son would give us a call.
+He was in a time zone that was eleven hours ahead of us, and he rarely got to call home.
+There was a SAT phone in the compound, and every few weeks, at a different time, he would call us.
+Day or night, we would speak to him for about twenty minutes.
+Without fail, within about fifteen minutes of that call, our oldest son would call.
 He was living in another city, and of course, was concerned about his brother.
 We would tell him the news, but I was always surprised that his call would come so soon after his younger brother’s.
 Why was he prompted to call us?
 It must have been the unseen connection he had with his brother and with us.

 knitting-1430153_1280